iobroker-community-adapters/ioBroker.bayernluft/README.md

 1. Go to the Interface of your Device
 2. Click on the Settings Gear to head to the Settings
 3. Scroll Down until you see the Expert Mode
-4. Delete the file 'export.txt' (Be sure to backup it before you continue)
+4. Download and then delete the file 'export.txt' (Be sure to backup it before you continue)
 5. Create a new file on your Desktop called 'export.txt' (Be sure it is an Text File)
 6. Open the file and paste this into it.
 ```json